hokiepride/hokie-pride-website/README.md

 This is a new repository I made for the Hokie PRIDE website source code, so we have a shared place for it.
 It uses a static site generator called <a href="https://www.11ty.io/docs/">eleventy</a> to spit out the website html from a bunch of templates and data files.
 I'll give a quick walkthrough of what all the files in here represent.

 - **css**: For any website, the css code is what turns a buch of hyperlinks and times new roman headers into an actual website.
 It basically contains all of the formatting and stuff that makes the website look the way it does.
 - **dist**: This is eleventy's output folder.
-Basically, if you just took this folder and uploaded it to the server, you'd have the real, functional website.
+Basically, if you just took the contents of this folder and uploaded it to the server, you'd have the real, functional website.
 - **documents**: Our bylaws and constitution are in here, because they're accessible on the website.
 - **fonts**: I haven't looked in here but I assume it has the fonts that the css references.
 - **images**: This is where we keep our custom images.
 Most of the stuff in here is the faces of team members and logos for constituent orgs, plus our own logo and a couple other things.
 If you want to put it on the website, put it here.